LearnFintech

 4. Data Advantage

-Transaction data from 100M customers enables better credit decisions, better fraud detection, better personalization, and better products.
+Transaction data from 135M+ customers enables better credit decisions, fraud detection, personalization and products — Nubank credits its AI-based credit models for the latest 41% YoY profit jump.
 This data advantage grows with every customer.

 5. Regulatory Moat